Dicke superradiance as a nondestructive probe for quantum quenches in optical lattices: Abstract

 \section{Abstract}

-We study Dicke super-radiance as collective and coherent absorption and emission of photons from an ensemble of ultra-cold atoms in an optical lattice.
-Since this process depends on the coherence properties of the atoms (e.g., super-fluidity), it can be used as a probe for their quantum state.
-This detection method is less invasive than time-of-flight experiments or direct (projective) measurements of the atom number (or parity) per lattice site, which both destroy properties of the quantum state such as phase coherence.
+We study Dicke superradiance as collective and coherent absorption and (time-delayed) emission of photons from an ensemble of ultracold atoms in an optical lattice.
+Since this process depends on the coherence properties of the atoms (e.g., superfluidity), it can be used as a probe for their quantum state.
+In analogy to pump-probe spectroscopy in solid-state physics, this detection method facilitates the investigation of nonequilibrium phenomena and is less invasive than time-of-flight experiments or direct (projective) measurements of the atom number (or parity) per lattice site, which both destroy properties of the quantum state such as phase coherence.